Sandymount Regeneration Project

 Action:

-The Charity employed the services of a Glasgow based Chartered Surveyor who prepared a specification and schedule of the proposed works.
+The Charity employed the services of a Glasgow based Chartered Surveyor who has prepared a specification and schedule of the proposed works.
 Local contractors who expressed an interest in the Project were invited to tender for the contract.
 After due consideration a contractor was appointed and the contract let.

 Relatives: